 Safeguarding

-In the Catholic Church this is demonstrated by the provision of carefully planned activities for children, young people and adults; supporting families under stress; caring for those hurt by abuse in the past; ministering to and managing those who have caused harm.
+This commitment is demonstrated through the provision of carefully planned activities for children, young people, and adults; through compassionate care for those who have been harmed by abuse; and through the responsible and robust management of those who have caused harm.

 Culture of Safeguarding